|Page tools: Print Page Print All RSS Search this Product|

 Labour participation potential refers to potential labour which is not undertaken for a variety of reasons.
 It is a broader measure than unemployment, as potential labour can exist also within both of the other labour force categories of employment and not in the labour force.

 The underutilised population can be further extended by the addition of select groups of persons not in the labour force, known as the marginally attached.
 Marginal attachment refers to persons who are not currently in the labour force, but who want to work.
 They are divided into two categories: those actively looking for work but not available to start work in the reference week, and those not actively looking for work but available to start work within four weeks.
 Within the second category are discouraged jobseekers, who are persons not looking for work because they believe that they are unlikely to find a job for a variety of reasons.
-For more information on marginal attachment and discouraged jobseekers, see Chapter 8.
+For more information on marginal attachment and discouraged jobseekers, see the section: Not in the Labour Force.

 Long-term unemployed job seekers